Short on time?

 In therapy, life changes are often called transitions.
 Transitions, anticipated or unexpected, are the process of coping, adapting, and adjusting to one situation from another.
 Transitions affect our thoughts, feelings, behaviours, and, sometimes, our sense of identity.

 On one end, you might be on autopilot, rushing from task to task, exhausted and barely keeping up.
 On the other, you may feel exasperated, searching for signs of progress, taking one step forward and two steps back.
-Disruptions whirl by, making fulfilment and stability seem just out of reach.

 In therapy, life changes are often called transitions.
 Transitions, anticipated or unexpected, are the process of coping, adapting, and adjusting to one situation from another.
 Transitions affect our thoughts, feelings, behaviours, and, sometimes, our sense of identity.